QianchengSun/Solar-heat-Gain/README.md

 # Contact:
 The solar calculation package is being developed by Sun, Q. ,and Huang, K. from Renewable and Clean Energy Research Lab at University of Dayton.
-The LSTM & GRU machine learning model is developed by Sun, Q., Alhamayani, A. ,and Huang, K. from Renewable and Clean Energy Research Lab at University of Dayton.